neuronsimulator/nrn/docs/python/programming/math/vector.rst

     It is almost always better to use :meth:`Vector.vwrite` since it stores the size of the vector automatically and is more portable since the corresponding :meth:`Vector.vread` will take care of machine dependent binary byte ordering differences.

-    Return value is the number of items.
-(0 if error)

     :meth:`Vector.fread` is used to read a file containing numbers stored by ``fwrite`` but must have the same size.

+    :param fileobj: The File to write to.
+    :type fileobj: :class:`File`
+    :param start: The first element to write.
+    :type start: int, optional but required if end is specified
+    :param end: The last element to write.
+    :type end: int, optional but required if start is specified
+    :return: The number of elements written (0 if error).
+    :rtype: int